lelogrott/flagit/README.md

 *Flag it.
 Flag your commit.
 Share your knowledge and progress, bit by bit.*

-An easy way to share your your progress right after that commit you are proud of and want everyone to see.
+An easy way to share your progress right after that commit you are proud of and want everyone to see.

 ## Installation
     gem install flagit